Chapman’s Links

 Personal Mission Statement:

-As a Pupil Services Administrator in California, I want to create a supportive, inclusive, and restorative educational environment where every student can reach their full potential.
-By implementing trauma-informed practices and social-emotional learning (SEL) frameworks, I aim to address students’ academic, social-emotional, and personal needs, fostering resilience and preparing them for educational, personal, and professional success.
+As an Assistant Principal in California, I want to create a supportive, inclusive, and restorative educational environment where every student can reach their full potential.
+By implementing trauma-informed practices, Restorative Practices, and Social-Emotional Learning (SEL) frameworks, I aim to address students’ academic, social-emotional, and personal needs, fostering resilience and preparing them for educational, personal, and professional success.

 Through individualized interventions and holistic support, we strive to ensure equitable access to educational opportunities for all students, embracing the diverse identities and experiences that define California’s communities.
 Collaborating with educators, families, and community partners, we are committed to building cohesive support systems rooted in equity, cultural humility, and restorative practices.

-Together, we work to inspire lifelong learning, strengthen relationships, and remove barriers to success, creating a safe, inclusive, and thriving educational experience that leads students toward a brighter future.
+Together, we strive to inspire lifelong learning, foster strong relationships, and remove barriers to success, thereby creating a safe, inclusive, and thriving educational environment that empowers students to pursue a brighter future.

 “A grateful heart is a happy heart.”
 Chapman